Up early to reel in a marlin?

 If you’re on one of the 400 cruise ships that visit each year, welcome to Cabo!

 Ships anchor offshore, and you’re tendered to the Cabo San Lucas Marina dock.
-If you’re going on an excursion, that’s where you meet the tour operators.
+That’s where you meet the tour operators if you’re going on an excursion.

-Cabo is very walkable, and it’s a pleasant 10- to 15-minute stroll from the Cabo cruise terminal, along the marina waterfront, to the heart of town.
+Cabo is very walkable, and it’s a pleasant 10- to 15-minute stroll from the dock at the Cabo cruise terminal, along the marina waterfront, to the heart of town.

 Interested in a cruise?
 See our ultimate Cruise Guide (it’s packed with boatloads of reviews of different cruises)